 PROBLEM GAMBLING HELP

-If you or someone you know has a gambling problem, confidential help and treatment are available.
 The South Dakota Lottery believes in good fun but we realize that for some people, gambling isn't fun.
 It's a problem.
-If you or someone you know is gambling for more than fun, help is available.
+If you or someone you know has a gambling problem, help and treatment are available.
 Call the Problem Gambling Helpline at 1-888-781-HELP and choose Option 2.
 Treatment is always confidential.

 DOING OUR PART